gonstoll/gonzalostoll.com/content/use-utility-functions.md

 ---
 title: Use identity functions
 date: '2023-03-26'
-spoiler: Leverage better type safe objects with Typescript
+summary: Leverage better type safe objects with Typescript
 ---

 In Typescript (and also in JavaScript), when we create an object we automatically get suggestions based on the object’s keys when accessing them: